 Can I reallocate the salary for an employee after he/she has already spent time working on a sponsored project?

-If the salary is included in the project budget, allowable according to the terms of the award and reflects the actual effort performed by the individual, the salary can be reallocated to the sponsored fund.
+If the salary is included in the project budget, allowable according to the terms of the award, and reflects the actual effort performed by the individual, the salary can be reallocated to the sponsored fund.
 However, if the transfer is to a federally sponsored fund, the transfer must comply with the cost transfer policy and be made within 120 days from the pay period start date.
-Over 120 day cost transfers are only approved in extenuating circumstances.
-Please see the Cost Transfer Policy No. 4005.
+Over 120-day cost transfers are only approved in extenuating circumstances.
+Please see Cost Transfer Policy No. 4005.
 Additional restrictions for prior year cost transfers may apply and fiscal year-end deadlines for reallocations should be monitored closely.